hayden-t/foxhole-router/README.md

   [section to come - add existing region jsons]

-  To start mapping a new region:
+  To start mapping a new region: (Please contact us to choose a map to work on, eg discord, or issues)

   Turn on Snapping:
     View->Toolbars->Snapping, Then click Magnet Icon to enable.